Forecasters warn that patchy smoke may remain in the area

-Shands Hospital at the University of Florida received a total of 18 patients, said Dr. Timothy Flynn, chief medical officer.
-Of those, six were "trauma alert" patients who remained in the hospital's intensive care unit Sunday, he said.
+Shands Hospital at the University of Florida received a total of 18 patients, six with serious injuries, said Dr. Timothy Flynn, the hospital’s chief medical officer.
+Eight of the remaining 12 were treated and released, he said.

 Eight of the remaining 12 were treated and released, he said, while four others remained hospitalized for observation.
 The hospital, a Level 1 trauma center, activated its trauma alert system about 5:30 a.m., calling in additional staff, Flynn said.